Dynamical models for distributed social power perception in Friedkin-Johnsen influence networks

-The perception dynamics~\eqref{e6} can be interpreted as a dynamical flow system: $i$ updates its perception by aggregating the perceived social power of its in-neighbor $j$ with a perception weight $\frac{1-a_{i}}{1-a_{j}}a_{j}W_{ji}(\gamma)$; the constant term $(1-a_{i})/n$ accounts for the baseline social power $i$ retains due to adhering to its initial opinion.
+We first study distributed perception of the static true social power~\eqref{e4} and address Problem~\ref{pro1}.
+Assume that each individual $i$ knows the susceptibilities of their in-neighbors and the influence weights accorded by them, namely $a_{j}$ and $W_{ji}$ for all $j\in\mathcal{N}_{i}^{+}$.
+Starting from an arbitrary initial perception $p_{i}(0)\in \mathbb{R}$, individuals update their perceived social power according to the following local rule:

-The perception weight reflects how much $i$ believes its influence on $j$ contributes to $i$'s power: $a_{j}W_{ji}(\gamma)$ is exactly the total influence weight $j$ accords to $i$ in the opinion dynamics~\eqref{e2}, while the $\frac{1-a_{i}}{1-a_{j}}$ measures the relative stubbornness of $i$ compared to $j$.
+The perception dynamics~\eqref{e6} can be interpreted as a \emph{dynamical flow system}: $i$ updates their perceptions by aggregating that of all their in-neighbors $j\in\mathcal{N}_{i}^{+}$ with \emph{perception weights} $\frac{1-a_{i}}{1-a_{j}}a_{j}W_{ji}$, while the constant term $(1-a_{i})/n$ represents the baseline power $i$ retains by adhering to their initial opinion.
+The perception weight reflects how much $i$ believes their influence on $j$ contributes to their power.
+Specifically, $a_{j}W_{ji}$ is the effective influence weight $j$ accords to $i$ in the opinion dynamics~\eqref{e2}, while $\frac{1-a_{i}}{1-a_{j}}$ measures the \emph{relative stubbornness} of $i$ compared to $j$.